BellowingMeadows/BellowingMeadows/testing.md

 ### *4. As a booking agent or record label, I would like to easily find contact details so that I can directly approach the band regarding potential gigs or collaboration opportunities they might be interested in.*

-* From the main navigation bar, the final link is one to the dedicated contact page. **One click.**
+* From the main navigation bar, the final link is one to the dedicated contact page.
+The very first thing that appears after the main heading are two separate email addresses to take note of depending on what you are intending on contacting the band for. **One click.**

 ## Manual Stakeholder Testing